-There are three antiques selling channels; each channel requires a unique set of skills and marketing tactics.
-The channels are:
+There are three antiques selling channels; each channel requires a unique set of skills and marketing tactics:

-- Bricks-and-Mortar (B&M).
-In 2019, bricks-and-mortar retailing is customer-oriented; it's about creating a memorable shopping experience.
+1. Bricks-and-Mortar (B&M).
+Bricks-and-mortar retailing is customer-oriented; it's about creating a memorable shopping experience.
 Retailers focus on merchandising, traffic flow, websites, social media and local search.
 Retailers market locally.
 Customers remember the store in which they made a purchase.

 Each selling channel has particular expenses and workflow.
 For most of us, there isn't enough time in a week to do everything.
 These channels can be profitable, but if you decide to employ them simultaneously you will sacrifice both quality and profits.

 Research begins by learning who the buyers are for what you have to sell (demographics): Where do they live?
 How much money do they earn?
 What's their educational level?
 What are their buying habits?
 Marketing is like archery: you must know what your target is before you can hit it.
 Research defines your target.
 This information is available online if you dig for it.
 For example:

 If your focus is online collectibles, here is some insight from IBISWold.com.

 If you're selling vintage goods, Marketing Artfully provides a good analysis of who your buyer is.